HL7/US-Core/input/pagecontent/must-support.md

 #### Must Support - Choice of Profile Elements

 There are several instances in this Guide where there is a choice of supporting one or another profile element to meet the Must Support requirement.
 In such cases, the server **SHALL** support at least one element, and the client application **SHALL** support all elements.
-Unfortunately, there is no way to define this in a computable way, but these instances are clearly documented in the *Profile specific implementation guidance* sections.
+Unfortunately, there is no way to define this in a computable way, but these instances are documented in the *Profile specific implementation guidance* sections.

 For example: